 In 1971, after an African-American family filed a lawsuit against San Francisco Unified’s racially segregated system, the district engaged in a court-ordered desegregation plan based on ‘bussing’ African American, Latino and Asian students into formerly white schools and vice-versa.
 When the plan was first implemented, a full 41% of the White families boycotted.
 Two years later, SFUSD had lost a third of its White public school students.

 In the video below, three San Francisco principals share their thoughts on White Flight and racially isolated schools.

-So that leads me back to the to the families who didn’t get ANY of their choices.
+So that leads me back to the families who didn’t get ANY of their choices.
 With roughly 70 schools to choose from, it makes me wonder.
 Which schools were the “Unlucky 13%” choosing?

 “Most Requested” or Most White?

 So how does this relate to White Flight?
 Well according to a report from Priceonomics, most of San Francisco’s White students are in a small percentage of elementary schools.
 Here’s what the report concluded:

 Half of San Francisco’s elementary schools have a student population that is 13% white or less.
 A few elementary schools are over 50% white, while a quarter of elementary schools are under 3.3%.

 Pull out your reading glasses.
 Here’s how it breaks down by school.
 (Legend: White Students, Latino Students, Black Students, Asian Students, and Decline to State.)

 Looking over the list of “whitest” schools, you will see many of the same names on the “most requested schools” list.
 If you separated out affluent Asian-American students vs. their lower-income newcomer peers, it looks even more similar to the “most requested” list.
 For example, #20 Sunset Elementary (a “most requested” school) had roughly 46% Asian and 27% White students in the 2013-2014 school year.
 Nonetheless, only 33% of students were low-income, and only 23% were English Language learners.